 let me know if you are a beginner or have some experience.

 A lot of fun!

-anything from static or dynamic stretching, full body weight exercises, boxing/punching workouts including jumping,
+anything from static or dynamic stretching, a few warm up sets of exercises, boxing punch combinations including jumping,

 how many people will be in the class?

 When, Where and how long?

 At the moment, this class is held as 1-on-1 or 1-on-2 in my local park. click here to book.